 - Be highly proficient in formulating and solving the myriad of computer science problems that they will address in the workforce, including the design, implementation, and evaluation of complex software systems.

 - Function effectively in the workplace with the necessary technical and communication skills, whether working independently or in a team setting.

-- Advance in their careers through continued personal and professional growth.
+- Adapt to changes in technology and society through continued personal and professional growth.

 - Understand the role of ethics in their professional behavior and the impact on society of their work as computer scientists.